-OVERLAY DISTRICTS
+SECTION 5 OVERLAY DISTRICTS

-5.1 Flood Plain/Wetlands District
+5.1 Flood Plain District

-The Flood Plain/Wetlands District is intended to protect the public health and safety, persons and property against the hazards of flood water inundation; to preserve and maintain the GROUND WATER table; to protect the community from the costs which may be incurred when unsuitable development occurs in swamps, marshes, along water courses, or in areas subject to floods; and to conserve natural conditions, wildlife, and OPEN SPACES for the education, recreation and general welfare of the public.
-The provisions applicable to the Flood Plain/Wetlands District shall be considered as overlapping other zoning districts.
-In those cases where the Flood Plain/Wetlands District overlaps another zoning district, the provisions of the Flood Plain/Wetlands District shall be controlling.
+The Flood Plain District is intended to protect the public health and safety and persons and property against the hazards of flood water inundation; to preserve and maintain the GROUND WATER table and to protect the community from the costs which may be incurred when unsuitable development occurs in areas subject to floods.
+The provisions applicable to the Flood Plain District shall be considered as overlying other zoning districts.
+In those cases where the Flood Plain District overlies another zoning district, the provisions of the Flood Plain District shall be controlling.